 lambda sign of sarcoidosis

 The lambda sign is seen on gallium-67 scans in the setting of thoracic sarcoidosis.
-Bilateral hilar and right paratracheal lymph nodes are typically involved which can resemble the lambda symbol (λ).
+Bilateral hilar and right paratracheal lymph nodes are typically involved which can resemble the Greek letter lambda (λ).

 lambda sign of twin pregnancy